raideno/convex-billing/packages/docs/guides/user-based-billing.md

 - You installed the package and configured `internalConvexBilling(...)` with Stripe and KV credentials.
-- Your Stripe Price metadata defines limits and features (see below).

 ## Create a Stripe Customer when a user is created